redbear/Duo/README.md

 ## ToDo

-* Add more BLE examples to the Particle Build (WebIDE) and Arduino IDE.
+* Add more BLE examples to the Particle Build (Web IDE) and Arduino IDE.

-	The BLE examples are not completed yet, for WebIDE, we have not yet added any examples for BLE, if you want to try BLE using WebIDE, please browse [this](https://github.com/redbear/STM32-Arduino/tree/master/arduino/libraries/RedBear_Duo/examples/03.BLE), copy & paste the code to the WebIDE.
+	The BLE examples are not completed yet, for Web IDE, we have not yet added any examples for BLE, if you want to try BLE using Web IDE, please browse [this](https://github.com/redbear/STM32-Arduino/tree/master/arduino/libraries/RedBear_Duo/examples/03.BLE), copy & paste the code to the Web IDE.

 * Reduce power consumption for BLE